Light cone tensor network and time evolution: Light cone tensor network for global quenches

 The transverse folding proposal of~\cite{Banuls2009fold} starts from a two-dimensional TN whose contraction represents some time-dependent observable, such as a local expectation value.
 This TN can be constructed from a Suzuki-Trotter approximation of the evolution operator, where the evolution for a discrete step of time $\delta$ can be approximated as a matrix product operator (MPO)~\cite{Verstraete2004a,Zwolak2004} with a small bond dimension, constructed from a product of two-body gates~\cite{Pirvu2010a}.
 The TN for the observable at time $t=M \delta$ is obtained by applying $M$ copies of this MPO with the initial state, which yields the evolved state, and contracting the operator of interest between this and its adjoint.

 While standard TN algorithms as TEBD or tMPS~\cite{Vidal2004,Vidal2007infinite,Verstraete2004a,Paeckel2019tevolRev} compute the observable by contracting the network in the time direction, the transverse folding strategy performs the contraction in the spatial direction, after folding the TN in half, such that tensors for the same site and time step in the ket and the bra are grouped together (see figure~\ref{fig:global_quench}a).
+After folding, the growth of entanglement in the time direction can be slower than in the spatial one, with the most dramatic difference observed for integrable systems~\cite{Mueller-Hermes2012,Giudice2021te}, but occurring also in generic cases, as the ones shown here.
+When this difference in growth is present, the transverse strategy allows reaching longer times than standard algorithms.

-This can result in a reduction of the entanglement along the time direction, which often allows reaching longer times than standard algorithms~\cite{Mueller-Hermes2012}.
-For a translationally invariant system in the thermodynamic limit, such contraction reduces to an expectation value of the form $(L(t)|E_O(t)|R(t))$, where $(L(t)|$ and $|R(t))$ are the dominant left and right eigenvectors of the transfer operator $E(t)=\sum_i \bar{A(t)}^i \otimes A^i(t)$, and $E_O(t)=\sum_i \bar{A(t)}^i \otimes A^j(t) \langle i|O|j\rangle$~\cite{PerezGarcia2007}.
+For a translationally invariant system in the thermodynamic limit, the transverse contraction reduces to an expectation value of the form $(L(t)|E_O(t)|R(t))$, where $(L(t)|$ and $|R(t))$ are the dominant left and right eigenvectors of the transfer operator $E(t)=\sum_i \bar{A(t)}^i \otimes A^i(t)$, and $E_O(t)=\sum_i \bar{A(t)}^i \otimes A^j(t) \langle i|O|j\rangle$~\cite{PerezGarcia2007}.
 Here, $A^i(t)$ represents the \emph{concatenated}~\cite{Hubener2010concatenated} local tensor of the time-dependent state, itself a MPO.
 In the transverse folding strategy, the boundary vectors $(L(t)|$ and $|R(t))$ are approximated by MPS.
 This approximation can be found, for instance, via a power iteration or a Lanczos algorithm, using repeated MPO-MPS contractions.